bluezald/angular-playground/basics/javascript/fundamentals/README.md

 // when you're using webpack you can generate a production build npm run build
 ```

+### Higher-Order Functions
+- Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.
+Since we have already seen that functions are regular values, there is nothing particularly remarkable about the fact that such functions exist.
+The term comes from mathematics, where the distinction between functions and other values is taken more seriously.

 ### Yarn vs NPM
 https://scotch.io/@brian_kimo/npm-vs-yarn